chbloca/advanced_lane_lines_detector/README.md

 The implementation of this module is based in the Sliding Window Search algorithm which consist in the following steps:

-a.
-The left and right base points are computed from the peaks of the histogram of the vertical non-zero pixels
+1. The left and right base points are computed from the peaks of the histogram of the vertical non-zero pixels
-b.
-Then all non-zero pixels are located
+2. Then all non-zero pixels are located
-c.
-Iterations begin over the windows from a.
+3. Iterations begin over the windows from a.
-d.
-Non-zero pixels contained in the defined window are gathered
+4. Non-zero pixels contained in the defined window are gathered
-e.
-The indices of such pixels are retrieved in a list and the center of the next window is based using such points
+5. The indices of such pixels are retrieved in a list and the center of the next window is based using such points
-f.
-The left points are separated from the right ones
+6. The left points are separated from the right ones
-g.
-A 2nd degree polynomial is fit to such points
+7. A 2nd degree polynomial is fit to such points

 ![alt text][image5]

 #### In[1.7]: Determine the curvature of the lane and vehicle position with respect to center

 The radius is computed following these steps:
-a.
-Use scale values to convert from pixel to meter domain
+1. Use scale values to convert from pixel to meter domain
-b.
-Plot scaled polynomial from bottom to top of the image as horizontal axis
+2. Plot scaled polynomial from bottom to top of the image as horizontal axis
-c.
-Apply curvature formula from the scaled polynomial for left and right curves
+3. Apply curvature formula from the scaled polynomial for left and right curves
-d.
-Compute average of both side values
+4. Compute average of both side values

 #### In[1.8]: Draw lines and contained area over the undistorted image
 Here is an example of my result on a test image: